MrAminiNezhad/Raccoon/README.md

 6- Display the remaining days <br>
 7- Display remaining traffic <br>
 8- Support for multiple languages <br>
+9- Online chat feature<br>
-8- Support for using multi panels in one script <br>
+10- Support for using multi panels in one script <br>

 # Installation Guide